 E. Citations. - Citations contained in these instructions are to the Code of Federal Regulations (CFR).

-----
+F. Forms Transmittal. -If you do not submit your Form HCFA-64 using MBES, send the original and two copies of Form HCFA-64 and supporting schedules to:

+Health Care Financing Administration

+Budget and Grants Branch, DFM, OMM, MB

+Room 281 East High Rise

+P.O.
+Box 26678

+Baltimore, MD 21207-0278

 Send the appropriate RO one copy.
 We have instituted an automated and consolidated budget and expenditure data base for the Medicaid Program to be input by a single data entry system at the point of origin.
 When you implement this method, you do not need to send any forms, but keep a copy of the certification page.